Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Connect to the server of your choice (nearby servers are usually faster).

 Reliable services such as ExpressVPN can shield your Internet activity, including torrenting, from your ISP or other prying eyes.

 ExpressVPN is an excellent VPN from Kape Technologies that features 24/7 live chat support.

 It provides you with great privacy and security features so that you can engage in various online activities safely and anonymously.
 Torrenting is, of course, included among these activities.

-On the other hand, neither PIA nor we endorse illegal activities such as torrenting pirated content.
-You shouldn’t treat VPNs as a cloaking device for unlawful behavior.
+On the other hand, neither ExpressVPN nor we endorse illegal activities such as torrenting pirated content.
+You shouldn’t treat VPNs as cloaking devices for unlawful behavior.

 2. Enable the kill switch

 You should always make sure to enable your VPN’s kill switch feature while torrenting.

 The reason why you’d want to do that is fairly simple.
 Your VPN connection can be disrupted at any time and you’d have no clue it happened.

 Your PC will default to its insecure connection and the torrent will keep downloading as nothing happened.